ponyriders/django-amazon-price-monitor/README.md

 settings.PRICE_MONITOR_AMAZON_PRODUCT_REFRESH_THRESHOLD_MINUTES (number of minutes).
 Prices for these products are created, too.
 Runs by default every 5 minutes, overwrite the run time by setting the PRICE_MONITOR_PRODUCTS_SYNCHRONIZE_TASK_RUN_EVERY_MINUTES setting.

+#### ProductSynchronizeTask (Task)

+A task for synchronizing a single product.
+Is called after the creation of new product.

 #### NotifySubscriberTask (Task)
 Sends out an email to a single subscriber of a product that has reached the price limit.
 Is called through ProductSynchronizeTask.